-Item 6a - Money Received in 2005 for Prior Production or Marketing Contract
+Item 7b - Money Received in 2006 for Prior Production

-Record the amount received during 2005, for commodities produced and removed or marketed under contract in any year prior to 2005.
+Record the amount received during 2006, for commodities produced and either sold for cash or removed/marketed under contract in any year prior to 2006.
 Verify that these deferred receipts are NOT included in Marketing Contracts (Item 1) or Production Contracts (Item 2).
+This amount should not be greater than Item 7a.